Use this collection of Free Harry Potter SVGs to make eye-catching T-Shirts, fun coffee mugs, Trick-or-Treat bags, signs and so much more!

 Source: Etsy.com

-Free Harry Potter SVGs
+Free Harry Potter SVG Files

-As usual, here is some information on these free Harry Potter SVG designs: we created today’s freebies as JPG, PNG and SVG files which are resizable and compatible with Cricut and all other cutting machines.
+As usual, here is some information on these free Harry Potter SVG files: we created today’s freebies as JPG, PNG and SVG files which are resizable and compatible with Cricut and all other cutting machines.
 If you’re into embroidery, you’re in luck as we also created the PES (Embroidery) files of these beautiful Harry Potter patterns!

 Now it’s time to click on the button below to download today’s freebies – they are all in the “Halloween” and “SVGs – Stencils” section of The VIP Patch.

 If you’re not a Navage Patch VIP, you won’t be able to access our Freebies Library.
 But that can be easily fixed!
 Subscribe for free on the form below and become a Navage Patch VIP.
 Once you subscribe, a password will be sent to you in our Welcome email, and that will give you access to The VIP Patch [Freebies Library].
-If you didn’t receive our Welcome email, can’t find the password or have any other questions on this process or on our free printables, please check our Printables FAQ page.

-Love free SVGs?
-Then check out our guide on Where to Find the BEST Free SVG Files!
+Check out our guide on Where to Find the BEST Free SVG Files!

-Thank you so much, Laura!
+1. Thank you so much, Laura!
 We’re going to have more SVGs coming up soon (Star Wars, Mandalorian, etc).
 No colorful leaves down here, but we still have roses blooming!

-Oh my… you made my day!
+1. Oh my… you made my day!
 And I think the little bun I have in the oven is going to have a bedroomful of Harry Potter prints/clothes!

 Thanks a lot!

-These are stunning!
+2. These are stunning!
 I want to make them into stickers for personal use only.
 Can I screenshot the pdf to make them smaller?

 Thank you again!!
 I get so excited seeing all your beauitful designs!